victorzhj/roadConditionMonitor/README.md

 This main branch includes a design document.

 This is a QT-project so to use the application, Qt-library and Qt-creator are required.
 In Qt-creator all user needs to do is to open the pro file in rojekti folder and run the project.
+Note Qt version should be 6 or higher with QtCharts library downloaded (if it doesnt download automatically help is at https://stackoverflow.com/questions/42867557/how-to-install-qtcharts-on-windows).
+The recommended OS is windows as mac users might experience some problems (which stem from mac and not us)

 #### The application has only one window that includes these main functionalities: <br />